Male, US, born 1923-10-23, died 2018-05-09

 Relocation

-Haag lived in Jeffersontown, KY, for the first years of his life.
-He moved to Berkeley, CA, to attend undergraduate school and moved to Cambridge, MA, to attend graduate school at Harvard.
+Haag again relocated for his education, moving to Cambridge, MA, to attend graduate school at Harvard's Graduate School of Design.
 After college, he spent two years in Japan, before returning to the Bay Area to live and work.
 He remained here until 1958, when he moved to Seattle, to become a professor.

 He moved to Southern CA in 2017, where he passed away in May of the following year.